raihan2bd/go-todo-with-mongodb/README.md

 This project is [MIT](./LICENSE) licensed.

 ## Contribution
 *Your suggestions will be more than appreciated.
-If you want to suggest anything for this project feel free to do that. *
+If you want to suggest anything for this project feel free to do that. :slightly_smiling_face:*